zoixc/nxtcld-smb/README.md

 # nxtcld-smb

-Vanilla Nextcloud image with Samba included
+This repo was vibe-coded with ChatGPT.

 Custom Docker image based on `nextcloud:stable` with added packages like: